the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 We'll eventually cover more hooks that come with React -- in this volume and in other resources -- though we won't cover all of them here.
 Next we'll tackle **React custom Hooks**; that is, building a hook yourself.

-We will use the two hooks we already possess to create a new custom hook called `useSemiPersistentState`, named as such because it manages state yet synchronizes with the local storage.
+We will use the two hooks we already possess to create a new custom hook called `UseSemiPersistentState`, named as such because it manages state yet synchronizes with the local storage.
 It's not fully persistent because clearing the local storage of the browser deletes relevant data for this application.
 Start by extracting all relevant implementation details from the App component into this new custom hook:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~
 # leanpub-start-insert
-const useSemiPersistentState = () => {
+const UseSemiPersistentState = () => {
   const [searchTerm, setSearchTerm] = React.useState(
     localStorage.getItem('search') || ''
   );